 How do you become a producer in the film industry?
 Many people dream about becoming a producer.
 If you’ve been wondering why it is so difficult to learn the requirements to become one, it’s because everyone learns everything in this industry on set.
 There are ways to become a film producer and all of them happen from the inside.
 You can achieve your dream as a filmmaker once the professionals get to know you.

 Film school may seem like the best way into this industry.
-Before long, though, you’re tens of thousands of dollars in debt.
-The hard reality is that film school won’t land you the job you want, and it will not teach you how to get ahead.
+Before long, though, you can be tens of thousands of dollars in debt.
+Film school might not land you the job you want or teach you how to get ahead.

 A-List Mentor Crystal went to film school, like a lot of others, maybe even like you.
 After film school, she didn’t get a job on set.
 Instead, she went to work at Costco to make ends meet.